JaimeHyland/farming-futures/README.md

 ## Accessibility
 I have given all images used (other than merely decorative background images) a sr-readable alt text.
 Throughout the website, font colours appear on sufficiently contrasting backgrounds, with the addition where necessary of semi-opaque background colours over background images.

+## Responsiveness
+My main approach to achieving responsiveness was simply to look at my code using Google Chrome on larger second PC screen with developer tools enabled, switching between emulated screen sizes and intervening by adjusting flex attributes or adding screen queries wherever it seemed necessary.
+I also used the https://www.rapidtables.com/  site to identify viewing window sizes too large to see with the Google developer inspection tool in use.

 ## Development & implementation environment, and deployment
 All the code created during this project was written using gitpod.io, with version control using git, and deployed via github on a daily basis.